ciskoh/climate_hackathon/notebooks/UNET_LFM/notebooks/README.md

-[__Binary_image_segmentation.ipynb__](https://gitlab.propulsion-home.ch/datascience/bootcamp/final-projects/ds-2020-09/caressoma/-/blob/master/notebooks/Binary_image_segmentation_final.ipynb) :  use this notebook for binary segmentation tasks, i.e. class 0 and 1 or 'unlabelled' and 'fat tissue'

-[__Multiclass_image_segmentation.ipynb__](https://gitlab.propulsion-home.ch/datascience/bootcamp/final-projects/ds-2020-09/caressoma/-/blob/master/notebooks/Multiclass_image_segmentation_final.ipynb): use this notebook for multiclass segmentation tasks, i.e.  'unlabelled', 'muscle tissue', 'fat tissue'.
-Currently the notebook only supports 3 classes, but it can be expanded
+[__Multiclass_image_segmentation.ipynb__](https://gitlab.propulsion-home.ch/datascience/bootcamp/final-projects/ds-2020-09/caressoma/-/blob/master/notebooks/Multiclass_image_segmentation_final.ipynb): use this notebook for multiclass segmentation tasks,Currently the notebook only supports 3 classes, but it can be expanded

-[__Incremental_training.ipynb__](https://gitlab.propulsion-home.ch/datascience/bootcamp/final-projects/ds-2020-09/caressoma/-/blob/master/notebooks/Incremental_Training.ipynb) : use this notebook to train the model in iterations.
-After each iteration this notebook saves the progress in shape of performance plots and prediction images.
-Useful for visualization of the deep learning process

-[__Data Augmentation.ipynb__](https://gitlab.propulsion-home.ch/datascience/bootcamp/final-projects/ds-2020-09/caressoma/-/blob/master/notebooks/Data_Augmentation_.ipynb) : Use this notebook to apply data augmentation on the training data.
-This notebook applies data augmentation to every image in the training set.
-Detailed description can be found directly in the notebook.